 A $A 538.5m ($US 399.9m) contract for surface and civil alignment works for the Sydney Metro-Western Sydney Airport project has been awarded to a joint venture of CPB Contractors and Western Sydney group United Infrastructure, which comprises Mulgoa Quarries, Burton Contractors and JK Williams.

 The contract will provide a substantial job boost for the area.
 The project will also source a minimum of 50% Australian steel, including for the reinforcement for all three of the project’s major contract packages.

-The 23km driverless metro airport will link St Marys to the centre of the new Aerotropolis at Bradfield via the new Western Sydney International (Nancy-Bird Walton) Airport, with six stations.
+The 23km driverless line will link St Marys commuter rail station to the centre of the new Aerotropolis at Bradfield via the new Western Sydney International (Nancy-Bird Walton) Airport, with six stations.